Christchurch City Libraries have partnered with Selwyn Libraries to operate a shared digital collection for a two-year trial period.

 -

-Our switch to AWA, our new shared digital collection with Selwyn Libraries, will be pretty seamless.
-Christchurch City Libraries customers who are already signed into the Libby App or our classic OverDrive site won’t need to do anything.
-On the 1 July, our Go Live date, they will see the collection has changed its name to AWA.
+AWA is our new shared digital collection with Selwyn Libraries.
+Christchurch City Customers who are already signed into the Libby App or our classic OverDrive site are all set.
+They will see the collection has changed its name to AWA and will enjoy greater choice and access in this shared collection.

-New customers to, or existing customers who've signed out of, our classic OverDrive site will also select the Christchurch City Libraries option from the AWA dropdown to sign in with their Library card.
+If you are new to our classic OverDrive site click sign in and select the Christchurch City Libraries option from the AWA dropdown to sign in with your Library card and PIN or password

 -